Natalia Bobro: Early life and education

 Natalia Bobro was born on August 8, 1984, in Kharkiv, Ukraine.
 In 2000, Bobro enrolled at the Faculty of Economics at the V.N.
 Karazin Kharkiv National University, majoring in Organizational Management.
 Simultaneously, she studied Modern Choreography at the Kharkiv State Academy of Culture.
 While pursuing higher education, she led the dance ensemble "Mriya" (Fantasy).

 In 2006, she continued her studies at Kyiv National University of Culture and Arts, graduating in 2007 with a master's degree in Directing and Choreography.
-In 2017, Bobro attended the European University, earning a Ph.D. in Economics and pursuing postdoctoral research.
+In 2017, Bobro attended the European University, earning a Ph.D. in economics and pursuing postdoctoral research.

 In 2022, she began studying for a master's degree in management at WSM University in Poland, while simultaneously studying Computer Science and Marketing at the European University.

 Career

 European University and WSB University

 From 2011 Natalia Bobro works at the European University.
 In 2011, she initiated the creation of the Institute of Show Business at the university.
 Since 2018, she has held the position of Director of the Digital Department.
 In 2022, she became the head of the Noosphere Laboratory for the study of the Human Brain at the university.
-Bobro also serves as the chief operating officer at Academia WSB University.
+Bobro also is the chief operating officer at Academia WSB University.

 ETM and Release Education

 In 2007, Natalia Bobro founded the company ETM, which specializes in consulting, digital marketing (Edutechmant), business process automation (ETM CRM), and researching innovative technologies (ETM Global).
 The same year, she established the development studio Release Education.
 In 2010, she opened the Release Academy in Malta, followed by the Release Dance Complex across the Sport Life fitness centers network in Ukraine in 2011.

-From 2007 to 2019, Bobro served as the CEO of Release Education, where she established a network of centers and implemented a franchise model.
+From 2007 to 2019, Bobro was the CEO of Release Education, where she established a network of centers and implemented a franchise model.
 The Release brand received recognition from the Effie Awards.
 In 2015, she founded the "Mr. Leader" kindergarten.
 In 2018, she became a partner at Novopecherska School, where she also established a branch of Release Education.